 The Lord be with you.

 And also with you.

 Lift up your hearts.

 We lift them to the Lord!

 Let us give thanks to the Lord!

 It is right to give our thanks and praise!

 Holy God, Lover of creation, we give you thanks and praise

-- for in the ocean of your steadfast love you bear us and place the song of your Spirit in our hearts. - When we turn from your love and defile the earth, you do not abandon us.
+for in the ocean of your steadfast love you bear us and place the song of your Spirit in our hearts.

+When we turn from your love and defile the earth, you do not abandon us.

 Your Spirit speaks through Huldah and Micah, through prophets, sages, and saints in every age, to confront our sin and reveal the vision of your new creation.

 Joining in the song of the universe we proclaim your glory saying:

-Holy, holy, holy Lord, God of power and might, heaven and earth are full of your glory.
+Holy, holy, holy Lord,

+God of power and might,

+heaven and earth are full of your glory.

 Hosanna in the highest.

-Blessed is the One who comes in the name of the Lord.
+Blessed is the One who comes

+in the name of the Lord.

 Hosanna in the highest.

+Gracious God,

-Gracious God, in the fullness of time you sent Jesus the Christ to share our fragile humanity.
+in the fullness of time you sent Jesus the Christ to share our fragile humanity.

 Through Jesus' life, death, and resurrection you open the path from brokenness to health, from fear to trust, from pride and conceit to reverence for you.

-Rejected by a world that could not bear the Gospel of life, by an unknown woman,
+Rejected by a world that could not bear the Gospel of life, Jesus knew death was near.
+His head anointed for burial by an unknown woman, Jesus gathered together those who loved him.